NomicFoundation/hardhat/CONTRIBUTING.md

 ## Code formatting

 We use [Prettier](https://prettier.io/) to format all the code without any special configuration.
-Whatever Prettier does is consider The Right Thing.
+Whatever Prettier does is considered The Right Thing.
 It's completely fine to commit non-prettied code and then reformat it in a later commit.

 We also have [tslint](https://palantir.github.io/tslint/) installed in all the projects.
 It checks that you have run Prettier and forbids some dangerous patterns.